tomaszm-web/capstone-2020/README.md

 ##### Key Dependencies
 - [Heroku] This is a cloud platform where this Git repository was pushed to and built from.
 The following files were used to setup the app on Heroku:
-a) requirements.txt contains all required Python libraries which were installed
+1. requirements.txt contains all required Python libraries which were installed
-b) Procfile contains instructions to start up  Gunicorn web server
+2. Procfile contains instructions to start up  Gunicorn web server
-c) manage.py is used to run all migrations to Postgres dabase hoseted on Heroku platform
+3. manage.py is used to run all migrations to Postgres dabase hoseted on Heroku platform

 The Capstone Application is live at: https://capstone-2020.herokuapp.com